Show All Answers

 Cable TV, Internet and Telephone companies do not have franchise agreements with Plano.
 They have received a State Issued Certificate of Franchise Authority (SICFA) from the State of Texas Public Utilities Commission (PUC).
 These companies do have to abide by the City of Plano’s Right of Way Management Ordinance.

 For issues not related to their use of the City’s Right of Way, complaints can be filed with either the Federal Communications Commission or the Public Utility Commission of Texas.

-Damaged equipment is the responsibility of the utility company; however, we can facilitate your request with the appropriate company.
-Reports of damaged equipment can be submitted through FixIt Plano.
+Reports of damaged equipment can be submitted through FixIt Plano and we will forward to the utility provider.
 To assist in timely repairs, please include address and picture of damaged equipment.